OXID-eSales/oxideshop-user-documentation/installation/new-installation/preparing-for-installation.rst

 The shop files are provided by Composer.
 Depending on the shop edition, different commands have to be run in the shell.
 The shop files are stored in a subdirectory that is specified with :command:`your_project_name` in the command.
 This is based on the directory in which the command is run in the shell.
 Specify the :command:`--no-dev` parameter if the development-related files are not required.

-.. hint:: For the installation of Professional and Enterprise Edition, you will also need the login data that you received in the email for the current release.
+.. hint:: For the installation of Professional and Enterprise Edition, you will also need the login data that you received in the e-mail for the current release.

 Community Edition
 ^^^^^^^^^^^^^^^^^